 Lego have launched their own social media platform which provides some key lessons on how to effectively use social media.

 Last year Lego released a social media platform for kiddies to share pictures of their Lego creations.
 A bit of a risky move on behalf of Lego, given that social media can be a place of concern for parents, making sure that their children are safe online.
-The question many parents will ask is whether it’s a safe place for their kids and whether they might be open to abuse by other people.
+Many parents will ask whether it’s a safe place for their kids and whether they might be open to abuse by other people.

-However, Lego have created a platform that responds to these concerns, and I think provides a great example of creating an experience that speaks directly to their target audience.
+However, Lego has created a platform that responds to these concerns, and I think provides a great example of creating an experience that speaks directly to their target audience.

-Let me explain.
-The platform is targeted at the seven-year-old to share a picture of their Lego creation.
+The platform targets seven-year-old to share a picture of their Lego creation.
 But there is a second audience here that needs to be convinced that they want to use the platform as well, and that is the parent of the seven-year-old.
-The way that Lego have created this platform is that they have incorporated the parents into the process.
-For example, when you go to the sign-up page there's a picture of an adult Lego man and a little kid Lego kid and they're holding hands, with the idea that the kid has to get their parents to help them sign up for this.
+The way that Lego has created this platform is that they have incorporated the parents into the process.
+For example, when you go to the sign-up page, there's a picture of an adult Lego man and a little kid Lego kid and they're holding hands, with the idea that the kid has to get their parents to help them sign up for this.
 The initial barrier is that the child will need an email to sign up in the first place.
 Perhaps an older kid in their early teens would be able to circumvent this, but for younger kids they're going to be reliant on their parents to create that account for them.
 Certainly, the email is sent and they need to confirm it before the account can be opened up.
 A kid can't just get on and create an account without, in theory, their parents being aware of it.

 The other thing is that once they are on board, when the kid loads the pictures of their images they’re actually vetted by real people before the images are released into the platform.
 This means that there can be no inappropriate material published by people that are perhaps trying to use the platform for purposes other than actually allowing kids to have a bit of fun and to share their Lego creations.

-How does this translate into learnings that we can use in our own social media approach?
+How does this translate into learnings we can use in our social media approach?

 Lesson 1 – talk to people in their own language

-Lego have focused on and used the right language to talk directly to their target audience.
+Lego has focused on and used the right language to talk directly to their target audience.
 In fact, they've created their own language that is easy for kids to use using ‘Lego emoji’s’.

-When you are on a social media platform, responding to your audience in the right kind of language and the right tone is absolutely essential.
+When you are on a social media platform, responding to your audience in the right language and tone is essential.
 If you happen to be talking to seven-year-olds, the use of emojis and using Lego characters to express key messages makes complete sense.
 The question for you as a business using social media is what is the right kind of language for you to use?